1intan99/MeeS/README.md

 - Music feature that uses buttons for easy control and does not have to type commands to change songs, stop songs, or view song lists
 - Support 24 hours without leaving the voice channel and this is set by default.

-## 📃Information Features
-Nao has Information Features that can use for searching sumthing like Wiki, Anime, And other stuff.
--

 ## 📜 Features
 - Giveaways